leaper1150/Adventures-Of-Blue-Ball/README.md

-A simple game about a rolling ball on a quest to reach the coveted treasure.
-This is still a work in progress — right now, it only has a map and basic movement since I’m still learning Godot and taking things slowly.
-I’m mainly submitting this so I don’t lose my dev hours.
-It’s my very first game (outside of Scratch), so please go easy on me!
-If you have any suggestions or feedback, feel free to email me at yoyo34yye@gmail.com [in honor of Bigro]
+a game about a rolling ball trying to reach the coveted treasure I decided to end this project early due to my dishonest actions towards YSWS and other participants in siege.hackclub.com

+I am truly sorry.